 You actively work international markets like Canada and the U.K. How do your fans respond to your music differently in other countries?

 CHARLES: It's always interesting to see what international audiences respond to.
 The UK fans, in particular, are incredible students of music - they know the lyrics to every song on every album.
 The last time we toured Europe we were playing an album track and the whole room was singing it at the top of their lungs.
 We just stood back and took it in.
 But, we have invested a lot of time developing Canada, UK, Australia and a few other markets.
 This album is the first time we've released different singles the different countries.
 It's been a great way to test different songs at the same time.

 CHARLES: We each have such different influences.
-I love classic rock...Tom Petty and guys like that, but love Vince Gill too.
+I love classic rock...Tom Petty and guys like that, but I love Vince Gill too.
 Hillary leans toward females from Aretha Franklin to Trisha Yearwood.
-Dave...and all of us...are big fans of harmonic bands like the Eagles.
+Dave ...and all of us, are big fans of harmonic bands like the Eagles.

-DAVE: We will usually record bits & pieces into our phone when something comes to us.
-We also have a small rig in the back of our bus and will record something if the mood strikes and save it for later when we're looking for ideas.
+DAVE: We will usually record bits and pieces into our phone when something comes to us.
+We also have a small rig in the back of our bus and will record something if the mood strikes and we'll save it for later when we're looking for ideas.

-HILLARY: We're on a group text together and send everything from song ideas, news, favorite restaurants, set lists, etc to each other.
-There is a mobile recording studio in the back of Charles & Dave's bus and we can write a song in the morning and have the demo recorded by lunch, and then email it out immediately.
+HILLARY: We're on a group text together and we send everything from song ideas, news, favorite restaurants, and set lists to each other.
+With the mobile recording studio in the back of Charles and Dave's bus, we can write a song in the morning and have the demo recorded by lunch, and then email it out immediately.
 It has helped us be a lot more efficient in the studio.

 CHARLES: There was never a backup plan.
 Music is our life and even if we had not made it as artists, we would have been songwriters.

 Who are some of the new artists who inspire you?